Nvidia To Make CPUs, Going After Intel (bloomberg.com) 111

 Building their own fab?
 Like it's just that easy.
 Even Apple doesn't have their own chip fabs and Intel that has decades of experience in chip fabrication is lagging behind TSMC and Samsung.
 How on earth do you think Nvidia, a company with no experience in fabricating processors, is just going to "build their own fab"?

-If they have the money then they are much better off investing in TSMC or Samsung, companies that do have experience with cutting edge processor fabrication, to build out more capacity for the
+If they have the money then they are much better off investing in TSMC or Samsung, companies that do have experience with cutting edge processor fabrication, to build out more capacity for them rather than trying to compete with them.

 By building into their silicon hardware counter measures to them being used for computing hashes, either block it outright, or throttle it after detection of long term hashing.